edwar7777/edwar7777.github.io/README.md

 	int_if="em1"
 	nat  on $ext_if inet  from $int_if:network to any -> ($ext_if) static-port

 In my first try with 4 NFS clients (Solaris 8), the first 2 clients lose server responses after the 3rd and the 4th client mount the NFS.
-A very bad instance may occur: all clients use the same port.
+A very bad instance may occur: all clients use the same source port number.

 ### NAT + priviledged ports, in FreeBSD PF